 Jeremy Lilly

-I’m a postdoc working at Los Alamos National Laboratory in the Computational Physics and Methods group (CCS-2).
-I recently graduated from Oregon State University, where I completed my PhD in Mathematics, supervised by Robert Higdon.
+I’m a postdoc working at Los Alamos National Laboratory in the Computational Physics and Methods group (CAI-2) and the Center for Nonlinear Studies (CNLS).
+I graduated with a PhD in Mathematics from Oregon State University, supervised by Robert Higdon.

 My PhD dissertation focuses on developing computationally efficient time-stepping methods for the shallow water equations, with the long term goal of speeding up realistic simulations of the ocean and atmosphere at the climate scale.
 By combining a CFL optimized method, a certain operator splitting, and local time-stepping, we achieved a speedup of more than 10x in the US Department of Energy’s ocean model, MPAS-Ocean.